cranjesh/images-test/TheSoldiersLegacyThorough.md

 <br><br><br>
 ## Chapter 8: The Stable Hand's Secret

-Rain drummed steadily against the stable roof as we found Hanger.
-Inside, the warmth of hay and leather filled the air as he worked, each stroke of the brush against the horse’s flank measured and precise.
+Rain drummed steadily against the stable roof, a soothing counterpoint to the growing unease within me.
+Inside the stable, the warm, earthy scent of hay and leather mingled with the damp smell of horse sweat.
+Hanger worked in the dim light, each stroke of the brush against the horse’s flank measured and precise.

+Holmes took a slow, deliberate breath, his nostrils flaring slightly.
+His gaze narrowed, fixed on a small, worn leather pouch tucked into Hanger's belt.

 ![Chapter 6 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter6A.webp)

-I noticed the usual stable smells.
-But Holmes took a slow, deliberate breath, his nostrils flaring slightly, and then his eyes narrowed.
-He watched Hanger with an unusual intensity, his gaze fixed on a small, worn leather pouch tucked into Hanger's belt.

-"Fine horses you have here" Holmes remarked, approaching Hanger.
+"Fine horses you have here," Holmes remarked, approaching Hanger.
 "We're here to inquire about Mr. Blackwood's affairs."

-Holmes studied him.
-"Your hands tell an interesting story, Mr Hanger."

-Hanger barely looked up.
-"I tend to my work, Mr Holmes."
+Hanger barely looked up, his movements stiff.
+"I tend to my work, Mr. Holmes."

 Holmes’s tone remained light but unyielding.
 "And yet William speaks of you with particular suspicion.
 He implies you might be involved in certain… irregularities."

 The brush stilled.
+Hanger’s shoulders tightened.

-"William Blackwood’s always had it out for me, Mr Holmes."
+"William Blackwood’s always had it out for me, Mr. Holmes."
 Bitterness crept into his voice.
 "When I needed help with my sister’s medical bills, he turned me away.
 Said it wasn’t his concern."

 Holmes nodded, as if filing this away.
 "The chest vanished from the study.
 Did you see anything unusual that night?"

 Hanger’s eyes flicked toward the east wing—so quick it might have gone unnoticed.
-He resumed his work.
+He resumed his work, the brush strokes now more agitated.
 "I keep to my duties, sir.
 Nothing more."

 Holmes leaned against the stable door.
 "Colonel Hawthorne seems more… understanding of financial hardships."

 A flicker of something—fear, regret—crossed Hanger’s face.
 His knuckles whitened on the brush handle.

-"A man does what he must, Mr Holmes."
+"A man does what he must, Mr. Holmes."

 As we walked back through the dusk, the rain had eased, leaving behind a damp chill.
+For days, I had noticed unfamiliar figures in the village – men whose bearing and attire spoke of government service rather than local residence.
+Their presence confirmed Holmes's earlier hint about matters extending beyond military jurisdiction.

-"You saw something in there," I said.
+"You saw something in there," I said to Holmes.

-Holmes didn’t answer immediately, his gaze fixed on the windows of the east wing.
+He didn’t answer immediately, his gaze fixed on the windows of the east wing.
 Then, finally— "Three things, Watson.
 First, the brass marks in the study matched this polish—not military-issue, but a cheap civilian variety trying to mimic it."

 I frowned.
 "And the second?"